Agricultural Technology Associate Degree Program

 0524: WHOLE FARM PLANNING

 Principles of whole farm and agricultural business planning including creating business plans, personal financial plans, and farm/business transition plans.
 Identifying and solving real-world agribusiness problems utilizing proper planning.
-Pre: 0234.
+Pre: 0234 or 0234.
 (2H,2C)

 0544: HORTICULTURE PRODUCTION

 Production of vegetable, fruit, flowering, and nursery crops, including propagation of these crops.
 Focus is on the culture of these commodities as alternative agricultural crops, including environmental and cultural requirements for high quality production.
 (2H,2L,3C)

 0554: CHEMICAL APPLICATION

 Proper application of pesticides and other agricultural chemicals used in landscape and turf management and in production agriculture; including application methods, equipment calibration and configuration, occupational health and safety, and pesticide laws and regulations.
 (1H,2L,2C)

 Identification, selection, requirements, and uses of herbaceous plant materials commonly found in landscapes; includes annuals, perennials, bulbs, and grasses.
 (1H,2L,2C)